 The 'DI_pixel_format' stands for the output pixel format of the related DI.
-Usually, 'RGB565' is used for CLAA WVGA LCD display panel, 'RGB24' is used for DVI monitor.
+Usually, 'RGB565' is used for CLAA WVGA LCD display panel, 'BGR24' is used for VGA, 'RGB24' is used for DVI monitor/SEIKO WVGA LCD.

 The 'bits_per_pixel_of_frame_buffer' stands for the pixel format of the related framebuffer.